stonezyg/modernize-apps-katacoda/scenarios/reactive-microservices/03-environment-specific-configuration.md

 The Config library is structured around:

-* a **Config Retriever** instantiated and used by the Vert.x application.
-It configures a set of configuration store
+* A **Config Retriever** instantiated and used by the Vert.x application.
+It configures a set of configuration items in the Configuration Store.

-* **Configuration store** defines a location from where the configuration data is read and and a syntax (json by default)

-The configuration is retrieved as a JSON Object.
+* **Configuration store** defines a location from where the configuration data is read and and a syntax (the configuration is retrieved as a JSON Object by default)

-Default you can access the configuration in verticle by calling config().get..., it does however not support environment specific configuration like for ex SpringBoot.
+By default you can access the configuration in verticle by calling `config().get...`, however it does not support environment-specific configuration like for example Spring Boot.
 If you recall from the previous lab we used different configuration files for local vs OpenShift.
-If we like the same behavior in Vert.x we need to implement our selfs.
+If we like the same behavior in Vert.x we need to implement this ourselves.

-One thing that can seem a bit strange is that the **Config Retriever** reads the configuration async.
+One thing that can seem a bit strange is that the **Config Retriever** reads the configuration asynchronously.
 So if we want to change the default behaviour we need to take that into consideration.

 Consider the following example.